Kohneh Square: History

-In the 11th century when Isfahan was the capital of the Seljuk dynasty, it was the main square and the chief center of the business and social life of the city.
+In the 11th century when Isfahan was the capital of the Seljuk Empire, it was the main square and the chief center of the business and social life of the city.
 It was an important central focus of the city until Naqsh-e Jahan Square was laid out in the 17th century.
 However, even then, the Kohneh Square preserved its importance as the center of the city's minor activities.
 With the Jameh Mosque to the north, Grand Bazaar to the west, Harun Velayat Mausoleum and the Ali Mosque to the south, and the Seljuk palaces to the east, the Kohneh Square served as a prototype for the majestic Naqsh-e Jahan Square, which Shah Abbas I created in its vicinity.
-In 2012, it went through a revitalization by the Isfahan Municipality.
+In 2012, it went through a revitalization by the Municipality of Isfahan.